Who performs the private autopsy at Final Diagnosis Inc.?

 The autopsy should not affect the process of a viewing.
 That said, it depends on the postmortem interval and condition when arriving to Final Diagnosis, Inc..
 Working with the funeral director, Dr. Schultz can make sure an autopsy does not interfere with funeral arrangements or a viewing.
 Every effort is made to complete an investigation rapidly and efficiently so that the family can proceed with final arrangements.
 Most cases only take a few hours and are released the same day the body is received.

 We will help coordinate transport services to and from our facility for same day service, usually completing the process in two hours for returning to the locale for final disposition (funeral services, embalming, cremation, etc.)

 What are The Autopsy Doctor’s qualifications?

-Dr. Daniel Schultz is a board-certified forensic, clinical and anatomic pathologist and has personally performed roughly 6,000 autopsies.
+Dr. Daniel Schultz is a board-certified forensic, clinical and anatomic pathologist and has personally performed almost 7,000 autopsies(2020).
 He conducts and oversees everything from start to finish, even when other high quality forensic pathologists of similar board certification and experience fill in for him on some occasions.
 He has experience in hospitals, medical examiner’s and coroner’s offices, academic centers, tissue banks and funeral homes.
 He also provides testimony for civil and criminal courts requiring medical legal forensic expertise.
 Here’s a link for additional information on Dr. Dan Schultz.